ad-freiburg/elevant/docs/included_linkers.md

     - ReFinED
     - REL
     - TagMe (requires an access token that can easily be obtained)
+    - WAT (requires an access token that can easily be obtained)
     - DBPedia Spotlight
     - Spacy (needs to be trained before usage)
     - Our baselines